Grace Youth

 Confirmation is open for students 8th grade or above who want to become active members at GUMC, and grow in their relationship with God, other students, adult mentors and learn more about who they are in the world.

-An information meeting and pizza dinner for students and parents and mentors is on February 8th, 6:30-8pm.
+An information meeting for parents, students and mentors with pizza dinner on February 5th, 6:30-8pm.

-Classes begin February 15th, and the Confirmation Ceremony occurs on Sunday, May 7th at the 9am service.
+Confirmation Ceremony occurs on Sunday, April 27th at the 9am service.

 As an adult leader you’ll be equipped with materials to help facilitate conversation with your student, in conjunction with the teaching of the pastor.
 The purpose of Confirmation is to help students discover what they believe, who they are, where they stand in the world and to nurture students in their faith by helping them grow in their relationship with Christ and with one another.